Benjamin Wright (composer): Los Angeles era

 Similarly, he would arrange a number of records for DeBarge on their All This Love and In a Special Way albums.
 "All This Love" (1982) reached number 5 on the Billboard R&B chart, and number 17 on the Billboard Hot 100, helping its parent album of the same name reach gold status by mid 1983.
 "Love Me in a Special Way" also connected with the R&B community reaching U.S. Billboard Hot Black Singles peak of number 11.
 On that same album, Wright arranged "A Dream".
 The song has been sampled by several artists including 2Pac and Blackstreet.

 His run continued in the 1990s and early 2000s working with Tony!
 Toni!
 Toné!
-"Slow Wine" (US R&B number 21), Chaka Kahn "Never Miss The Water" (US Dance number one), the debut album for Destiny's Child, Brandy's album Full Moon, Toni Braxton's "Maybe," Dru Hill's "I Love You," DJ Quik's Balance & Options (US R&B number 5), Mary Mary "In The Morning" (US Gospel number one), Jamiroquai's album Dynamite (UK Albums Chart number 3), Joss Stone's album Introducing Joss Stone (US Billboard 200, number 2).
+"Slow Wine" (US R&B number 21), Chaka Khan "Never Miss The Water" (US Dance number one), the debut album for Destiny's Child, Brandy's album Full Moon, Toni Braxton's "Maybe," Dru Hill's "I Love You," DJ Quik's Balance & Options (US R&B number 5), Mary Mary "In The Morning" (US Gospel number one), Jamiroquai's album Dynamite (UK Albums Chart number 3), Joss Stone's album Introducing Joss Stone (US Billboard 200, number 2).

 In 2004, Wright received a Grammy Award for Album of the Year as part of his contributions to OutKast's album, Speakerboxxx/The Love Below.
 Similarly, he receive another Grammy for Best Pop Vocal Album for his work on Justin Timberlake's, Justified.
 2004 would also mark his first trip to conduct the Norwegian Radio Symphony at the Nobel Peace Prize Concert in Oslo, Norway.
 He returned in 2005, to conduct Gladys Knight's performance.

 The relationship with Timberlake continued through subsequent albums, conducting the string arrangements on a number of songs, including "Until The End of Time", "Mirrors", and "Take Back The Night".

 Wright subsequently worked with Mystery Skulls in 2014, contributing to a number of songs to his debut album, Forever.
 In 2016, Wright worked with Mary J. Blige, Ty Dolla $ign, and Frank Ocean.